 KwaZulu-Natal, The Place of the Zulu, is an unbelievably diverse province.
 The altitudinal variation is extreme, and in a half-day drive one can go from a sub-alpine environment where several peaks reach over 3000 meters above sea-level, right down to the warm shores of the Indian Ocean.
 In between there’s a transition through the green, rolling ‘Midlands’, studded with wetlands and forest patches, while to the north-east the Maputaland coastal plain becomes progressively more lush and tropical.
 This diversity results in a large and varied birdlife component, with species to be seen ranging from the awesome Lammergeier at 3000 meters up in the Drakensberg to the equally impressive Palm-nut Vulture foraging for fruit among the giant Raffia Palms of Mtunzini on the shores of the Indian Ocean.
 This tour begins in the port city of Durban, and then takes in some of the gems of the South Coast, before heading inland to the Drakensberg massif, where the undoubted highlight is a day trip up Sani pass and into Lesotho.
 From there the route takes us back to the coast, taking in the iSimangaliso Wetland Park and the Sand Forests of Tembe Elephant Park, before a last stop in Wakkerstroom and an end in Johannesburg.
 The itinerary includes a chance to see all of the province’s specials, as well as a good range of endemics and near-endemics, and a large list of more widely-occurring species.
-This is a must for the more serious birder and can be combined with Eastern South Africa Highlights #2: Escarpment and Kruger (starting immediately afterwards in February 2020) to create a comprehensive eastern South Africa birding experience.
+This is a must for the more serious birder and can be combined with Eastern South Africa Highlights #2: Escarpment and Kruger (starting immediately afterwards) to create a comprehensive eastern South Africa birding experience.

 16 – 29 January 2021 (13 nights / 14 days)